-Figure 2.
-A profile of pollen and non-pollen components in a mixed sample.
-The X-axis indicates the intensity of red fluorescence whereas Y-axis indicates the size of particles.
-The particles in the population appear largely homogenous in size, consistent with the fact the samples have been sifted through a 64 micron filter before sorting.
-Note that non-pollen materials represented by black dots are non-fluorescent.
-The rectangular box defines the sorting criteria that was set for sorting pollen from contaminants.
-The intensity of autofluorescence of pollen varies considerably, possibly due to the variable amount of fluorescent materials left in the pollen grains.
-CYTOMETRICALLY SORTED PINACEAE POLLEN AND AMS RADIOCARBON DATING The direct dating of fossil pollen concentrates by Accelerator Mass Spectroscopy was first reported on by Brown et al., (1989).
-Since then it has been widely used especially for dating sediments especially in situations where reservoir effects preclude the use bulk sediment samples.
+The direct dating of fossil pollen concentrates by Accelerator Mass Spectroscopy was first reported by Brown et al., (1989).
+Since then, it has been widely used for dating sediments especially in situations where reservoir effects preclude the use of bulk sediment samples.
 The use of flow cytometry to concentrate pure pollen samples makes it much easier to prepare samples for AMS dating.
 The preparation of pollen samples for AMS dating has traditionally involved sieving and chemical extractions.
-However, prepared samples often contain resistant material that is the same size as pollen, such as charcoal, insect chitin, fungal spores and colonial algae.
+However, prepared samples often contain resistant material that is the same size as pollen such as charcoal insect chitin, fungal spores and colonial algae.
 Such material may or may not have the same radiocarbon activity as pollen, so it is necessary to purify the residue by visually sorting the pollen from the non-pollen fraction.
-Visual sorting is necessarily time consuming because a minimum of 10,000 large pollen grains, such as pine pollen, are needed for a reliable age determination (Mensing and Southon 1999).
+Visual sorting is necessarily time-consuming because a minimum or 10,000 large pollen grains, such as pine pollen are needed for a reliable age determination (Mensing and Southon 1999).